-If the bulb you received has leaves -- To keep the leaves from wilting after repotting, start it in high humidity (over 80%) the first 10 days and then gradually lower the humidity.
-An easy way to do this is to place a clear bag over the pot, and rubber band it to the pot.
-Punch a small hole in the bag with a pencil every day to gradually lower the humidity.
-After 10 days of doing this, you can remove the bag.
-Note that an older leaf or 2 might still wilt slightly, but the newer growth should be perky.
+If your bulb has leaves -- To keep the leaves from wilting after repotting, start it in high humidity (over 80%) the first 10 days and then gradually lower the humidity.
+An easy way to do this is explained on this page.
+Note that an older leaf or 2 might still wilt slightly after this method, but the newer growth should be perky.

 Temperature -- Optimal temperatures are between about 65 and 90 degrees F (15-33 degrees C).
 It can tolerate cooler conditions but it may go dormant if it is very cool.
 It needs protection from frost.

 Over about 40-45% humidity is best.
 If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

 Fertilizer -- It has average fertilizer needs.
 Feed about every 3 months with a general-purpose fertilizer or bulb fertilizer.
 Choose one that contains micronutrients (I use this).

 It's normal for an old leaf to occasionally turn yellow and then brown, but if it seems excessive, check that the soil is moist enough down in the root zone (a moisture meter may be used for this).
 If you're sure the roots were moist enough, the plant may need more fertilizer.

 Keep the soil evenly moist at all times, except when the bulb goes dormant.